BY SOUTHGREY.CA –

 Chris Neil announced his retirement from the NHL on December 14, 2017.
 A graduate of the Flesherton Minor Hockey system, Neil played 15 seasons in the NHL with the Ottawa Senators.
 He currently lives in Ottawa with his wife Caitlin and their three children Hailey, Cole and Finn.

-Reed will meet with Grey Highlands Council in March to finalize details of the event.
+Reed will meet with Grey Highlands Council to finalize details of the event.
 At this time, no further details have been confirmed.

 Anyone with questions or an interest in volunteering at the event, can email Reed at email@example.com.